msinnl/msinnl.github.io-src/content/pages/bilevel.md

 ## Solver for Mixed-Integer Bilevel Linear Problems

-The intersection-cuts based solver for Mixed-Integer Bilevel Linear Problems described in the first two publications mentioned above can be downloaded by [clicking here][11].
+The intersection-cut based solver for Mixed-Integer Bilevel Linear Problems (described in the first two publications mentioned above) can be downloaded by [clicking here][11].

 The solver is provided as binary compiled under Ubuntu 14.04 64bit with g++ 4.8.4 using CPLEX 12.7.
 It needs dynamic CPLEX libraries, which need to be generated manually by the user.
 The procedure is as following:

-1. Set the environment variable CPLEX_DIR to the base directory of the CPLEX installation on your system (e.g., /opt/ibm/ILOG/CPLEX_Studio127).
+1. In the script *make_cplex_dynamic.sh* provided with the binary set the environment variable CPLEX_DIR to the base directory of the CPLEX installation on your system (e.g., /opt/ibm/ILOG/CPLEX_Studio127).
-2. Run the script *make_cplex_dynamic.sh* provided with the binary to create the dynamic CPLEX library files libconcert.so, libcplex.so and libilocplex.so.
+2. Run the resulting script *make_cplex_dynamic.sh* to create the dynamic CPLEX library files libconcert.so, libcplex.so and libilocplex.so.
 3. Put the generated dynamic libraries in the folder where the binary *bilevel* is.

 The solver can be run as, e.g.,